sagarbuddhic/questions/README.md

 **Dynamic routing**

-the matching paths will be available in the query string.
+In Next.js you can add brackets to a page ([param]) to create a dynamic route (a.k.a. url slugs, pretty urls, and others).The matching paths will be available in the query string.

 **Client Side Navigation**

-adding links, useRouter.
+Adding links, useRouter.

 ## Containerization

-**docker file**

-**Components of docker**

-Client - Performs Docker build pull and run operations to open up communication with the Docker Host.
-Host - Contains Docker daemon, containers, and associated images.
-Registry- This is where Docker images are stored.
-There are two of them, a public registry and a private one.
-Docker Hub and Docker Cloud are two public registries available for use by anyone.

 **What is Container**

-Containers are deployed applications bundled with all necessary dependencies and configuration file
+Containers are deployed applications bundled with all necessary dependencies and configuration file.

 **Virtualization**